xraychen/OFA-Wav2Vec2/README.md

 ## Enviromental Setup
 This repository is modified from the original implementation of Wav2Vec 2.0 in the [fairseq toolkit]().

-To set up the environment, clone and install this repository with the following commands (tested under `python 3.8` and `torch 2.0.1`).
+To set up the environment, clone and install this repository with the following commands (tested with `python 3.8` and `torch 2.0.1`).
 ```bash
 git clone https://github.com/xraychen/OFA-Wav2Vec2
 cd OFA-Wav2Vec2 && pip install -e .
 ```

 ## Pre-train an OFA Wav2Vec 2.0
-1. Download the [LibriSpeech](https://www.openslr.org/12) and prepare the folder structure as follow.
+1. Download [LibriSpeech](https://www.openslr.org/12) and prepare the folder structure as follow.
 ```
 LibriSpeech
 ├── train-clean-100